2006 AFC Women's Asian Cup qualification

 The 2006 AFC Women's Championship qualification is the qualification for the 2006 AFC Women's Asian Cup football competition.
-All matches were played at the My Dinh Stadium, Hanoi.
+All matches were played at the Mỹ Đình National Stadium, Hanoi.
 The two top teams in each group qualified for the play-off stage.
 This was the first ever AFC qualifiers for the Women's Asian Cup in the history, having previously only invited teams to take part.